wdmapp/gtensor/README.md

   -DBUILD_TESTING=OFF
 cmake --build build --target install
 ```
-to build for cpu/host only, use `-DGTENSOR_DEVICE=none`, and for AMD/HIP use
+to build for cpu/host only, use `-DGTENSOR_DEVICE=host`, and for AMD/HIP use
 `-DGTENSOR_DEVICE=hip -DCMAKE_CXX_COMPILER=$(which hipcc)`
 (see also further HIP requirements below).

+Note that gtensor can still be used by applications not using cmake -
+see [Usage (GNU make)](#usage-gnu-make) for an example.

 ### nVidia CUDA requirements